microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Walkthrough/challenge3/solution.md

-# Walkthrough Challenge 2 - Management / control plane fundamentals at the beginning
+# Walkthrough Challenge 3 - Onboard your servers to Azure Arc

 Duration: 30 minutes